 If you’re doing business internationally, you’ll want a name that doesn’t have an offensive meaning in another language.
 The case of the Chevrolet Nova is a classic example of a naming blunder.
 In Spanish, the name translates to “doesn’t go.”

-Trap: Use a Company Name Generator That Creates Available Names.
+Trap: Only Use a Company Name Generator That Actually Creates Available Names.

-Tip: Consider a Bold Name Choice for Your Tech Company.
+Tip: Bold Names are the Only Choice for Your Tech Company.

-Bold name choices for your IT Tech Company must encapsulate the vision of your firm in a single word or couple of words.
-Look to innovative tech company names, cutting-edge sounding tech names, intelligent sounding tech names or a bold tech name to tell people that you’re just that, innovative, bold and cutting edge.
+Choose a name that reflects your startup.
+That means innovative tech company names, cutting-edge sounding tech names, intelligent sounding IT names or a bold tech name to tell people that you’re just that, innovative, bold and cutting edge.

 Trap: Avoid Names That Try Too Hard.